CS in Schools is a free industry-supported programme that helps teachers learn how to successfully teach coding.

 Volunteering at CS in Schools

-Please click here to apply to be a volunteer in 2020.
+Please click here to apply to be a volunteer.

 CS in Schools is looking for volunteer computing professionals who want to give something back by helping Australian secondary school teachers teach coding in their classrooms.